Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 In particular, ```di``` and ```du``` are attached to the sentence itself.

+The present tense in ②, with nothing attached, usually denotes the present.
+However, it is essentially an indefinite tense and is also used when no particular tense is required.

 ### Extended verb tenses

 The verbs described in the previous section are the most basic way of expressing verb tenses.